Public network identity for security gateways and controlled access points.

 Security Gateway

-Public network identity for security gateways and trusted access points.
+Public network identity for security gateways and controlled access points.

-Security gateways, firewalls, SASE edges, monitoring systems, access controls, and trusted admin endpoints often need stable recognition across customers, suppliers, and internal teams.
-LARUS One gives those systems named Identity Addresses and continuity evidence.
+Security gateways, firewalls, SASE edges, monitoring systems, access controls, and administrative endpoints may need public-address evidence for customer, supplier, and internal reviews.
+LARUS One can provide named Identity Addresses and documentation; each reviewer decides whether to accept it, and acceptance is not guaranteed.

 Identity capacity